How can you help?

-- Will you back S. 2549, the Safe and Affordable Drugs from Canada Act of 2014?
+- Will you back the Safe and Affordable Drugs from Canada Act (S. 122)?
 Find out more about this bill introduced by Senators Klobuchar/McCain.

 - Let them know that millions of Americans safely utilize drug importation.

 - Illustrate the need for access to affordable medicine.
 Use our infographic and your personal story to illustrate the severity of the problem.